 This outfitter says that the brown bears in many cases have taken over their black bear baits making the brown bears somewhat of a nuisance… a welcomed nuisance however.

 Vessel-based, coastal black bear hunting in Alaska is based from a live-in, luxury yacht.

 These Alaska trophy black bear hunts are conducted where the rugged Alaska mountains meet the saltwater.
 You’ll be hunting big salmon-fed bears just coming out of hibernation in an area that has one of the highest bear populations in Alaska and they typically square between 6-7 feet.
 These black bears have the best hair quality on the planet, and a few record book black bears are taken every year.
 Large boars with perfect hides are the norm.
 Cruising the coastal shorelines and glassing the tidal flats produce plenty of stalking opportunities.
 This area has one of the highest Bear populations in the state.

 Hunt from a luxury yacht.
-This is classic, coastal spot-and-stalk bear hunting at it’s best.
+This is classic, coastal spot-and-stalk bear hunting at its best.

-- Our clients rave about this hunt.
+- OUTDOORS INTERNATIONAL clients rave about this hunt.

 - Over the years, our hunters have consistently taken trophy 6-7 foot boars.

 - A bonus on this trip is the fishing, waterfowl hunting and blacktail deer hunting.

 - This outfitter only takes three groups per year on this hunt, and they are in the spring when the weather is nicest.